Center for Environmental Justice and Mekong Ecologies

 Cambodia

-• Visit the Mondulkiri highlands to study elephant conservation and learn about the changes and challenges to the indigenous Bunong peoples’ traditional lifestyles.
+• Trek through the Mondulkiri highlands to study elephant conservation and see how development is transforming the land and culture of the indigenous Bunong people.

 • Conduct a comprehensive field research project: Develop a research question, collect and analyze data, write a paper, and present your findings.
 Read more about SFS Directed Research projects.